 - Meghan Collins, Assistant Research Scientist Environmental Science, Desert Research Institute

-The first half of the event will be a discussion focused on the presentation, and the second hour is dedicated to workshopping and sharing.
-Some topics we hope to discuss include:
+The first half of the event was a discussion focused on the presentation, and the second hour was dedicated to workshopping and sharing.
+Some topics discussed include:

 - How the project can be most effective, given the variety of science activities it offers